skift-org/skift/readme.md

 > **⚠ Warning**<br> skiftOS is currently in the early stages of development and is not yet ready for daily use.
 Please do not use it in production environments.
 Here be dragons! 🐉

-**SkiftOS** is a hobbyist operating system built from the ground up with a focus on modularity, simplicity, and modern design principles.
+**SkiftOS** is an open-source operating system built from the ground up with a focus on modularity, simplicity, and modern design principles.
 Driven by a dissatisfaction with the fragmented user experiences prevalent in contemporary operating systems, SkiftOS strives for deep integration and a cohesive aesthetic.
 This project is a labor of love—an artistic pursuit rather than a commercial product.

 ## Key Features